aguinane/chowdown/_recipes/vege-thai-curry.md

 - "*3-4tbsp* red thai curry paste"
 - "*some* green beans"
 - "*1 can* coconut cream"
+- "*some* rice"

 directions:
 - Saute onion and capsicum
 - Add red thai curry paste and stir
 - Boil green beans in microwave
 - Add coconut cream
 - Simmer for 10 mins or until less watery